Great Vic Bike Ride

 Supporting your ride

-Whether you’re traveling solo, with your sister, partner, friend or you might even be a mother and daughter riding together, the women’s community program could be for you – it’s open to all female riders doing the 3 day, 5 day and 9 day ride.
+Whether you’re traveling solo, with your sister, partner, friend or you might even be a mother and daughter riding together, the women’s community program could be for you – it’s open to all female riders joining the Great Vic Bike Ride.

 Why?
 Because at Bicycle Network, we believe that 50% of all people who ride bikes should be women.
 Currently the stats tell us that only one in three bike riders are women.
 At Bicycle Network we continue to work towards having an even balance of male and female riders, and throughout all of our Bicycle Network events we integrate packages that encourage and support women to participate.